schoenwetteradam/wix-keeping-it-cute-app/README.md

 Navigate by entering the URL in your browser or by linking from the staff portal.
 The staff portal now includes dedicated **Orders** and **Customers** buttons for quick access.
+- A reusable **StaffNavBar** component keeps all menu buttons styled the same and highlights the active page.

 ## Testing